Body cavity search: Legal standing

 Some inmates and human rights activists argue that body cavity searches are done not so much to stop the flow of contraband but rather to harass and humiliate detainees.
 A visual inspection of the rectum will not reveal objects concealed deeply inside.
 Likewise, it is possible to circumvent detection during manual body cavity searches.
 In some instances, suspects swallow packages of drugs protected by condoms and allow them to pass through their digestive tract.
 Only diagnostic imaging will reveal the concealed contraband, invalidating the body cavity search.

 Because these searches are highly invasive and greatly compromise an individual’s right of privacy, the legality of visual and manual body cavity searches is frequently contested.

 United States

 In the United States, Bell v.
 Wolfish is the benchmark case on this issue.
 In its judgment of the case, the U.S. Supreme Court established a standard of reasonable grounds for performing cavity searches.
 Among these are security concerns at prisons.
 Such searches are generally governed by the Fourth Amendment to the United States Constitution, which prohibits searches without probable cause.

 UK

 In the UK, cavity searches are not carried out upon entry to prisons, although new prisoners are required to perform squats as part of their strip-search.
 Though said prisoners may be visually searched, prison staff do not have the power to carry out cavity searches.

-Pakistan

-Law enforcement officers are not allowed to conduct cavity searches or strip searches in Pakistan.
-Any officer who conducts a cavity search or strip search can be sentenced up to 4 years in prison and given a Rs.7500 fine.